-S6.4.5.1 General Requirements
+S6.4.7.1 General Requirements

-- 1) Where existing road surfaces have been treated or constructed with a high friction surfacing, porous asphalt or coloured surfacing, and local custom and practice has been to complete all previous resurfacing with like materials, the permanent reinstatement shall be carried out in accordance with the following requirements: - a) High friction surfaces shall be permanently reinstated with like materials, or an agreed alternative material, in accordance with Section S6.4.5.2. - b) In the event of notification by the Authority the reinstatement of any existing porous asphalt surface course (excluding small reinstatements) shall be carried out in accordance with the Authority's requirements.
-Small reinstatements shall be reinstated as detailed in Section S6.4.5.3. - Coloured surfaces shall be permanently reinstated with like materials, or an agreed alternative material, in accordance with Section S6.4.5.4.
+- a) Where existing road surfaces have been treated or constructed with a high friction surfacing, porous asphalt, coloured and/or textured surfacing, and local custom and practice has been to complete all previous resurfacing with like materials, the permanent reinstatement shall be carried out in accordance with the following requirements: - i) High friction surfaces shall be permanently reinstated with like materials, or an agreed alternative material, in accordance with Section \$6.4.7.2. - ii) In the event of notification by the Authority the reinstatement of any existing porous asphalt surface course (excluding small reinstatements) shall be carried out in accordance with the

+Authority's requirements.
+Small reinstatements shall be reinstated as detailed in Section S6.4.7.3.

-- 2) When requested by the Undertaker, the Authority shall identify an appropriate source of suitable like or alternative materials, wherever possible.
-Where the Authority has been unable to identify an appropriate source of suitable material, the Undertaker shall provide a suitable material on the basis of best reasonable endeavours. - 3) Where existing road surfaces have been treated or constructed with high friction surfacings, porous asphalt or coloured surfacings and local custom and practice has not been to complete all previous resurfacing with like materials, the Undertaker shall consult with the Authority to determine appropriate reinstatement requirements. - 4) Where other specialist surfacing materials not included in Appendix A2 or Section S6.4.5.1 (1) above have been used, they may generally be permanently reinstated in accordance with Section S6.4.5.5.
+- iii) Coloured/Textured surfaces shall be permanently reinstated with like materials, or an agreed alternative material, in accordance with Section S6.4.7.4. - b) When requested by the Undertaker, the Authority shall identify an appropriate source of suitable like or alternative materials, wherever possible.
+Where the Authority has been unable to identify an appropriate source of suitable material, the Undertaker shall provide a suitable material on the basis of best reasonable endeavours. - c) Where existing road surfaces have been treated or constructed with high friction surfacings, porous asphalt or coloured surfacings and local custom and practice has not been to complete all previous resurfacing with like materials, the Undertaker shall consult with the Authority to determine appropriate reinstatement requirements. - d) Where other specialist surfacing materials not included in Appendix A2 or Section S6.4.7.1 a) above have been used, they may generally be permanently reinstated in accordance with Section S6.4.7.5.

-S6.4.5.2 High Friction Surfacings
+S6.4.7.2 High Friction Surfacings

-- 1) High friction surfacings shall be permanently reinstated with a like material within 15 working days following the date of completion of the reinstatement, unless the prevailing weather conditions or other site circumstances mitigate against the successful application of the high friction surfacing.
-Where this occurs, the permanent reinstatement shall be deferred until such time as the unfavourable weather conditions or other site circumstances abate.
-Site circumstances justifying delaying the reinstatement of the high friction surfacing include the need for the new surface course material to be trafficked and/or aged prior to the application of a cold-applied material if this is specified by the system supplier. - Prior to the application of the permanent, or any interim, friction surfacing, warning signs shall be displayed indicating a potential slippery road surface. - 3) All high friction surfacing applied to any roads shall have a current Type 1 BBA/HAPAS Roads and Bridges certificate.
-These materials shall be laid by a contractor certificated by the BBA, and being a Certificate holder for the application of that material, with the exception of small or narrow excavations in Types 2, 3 & 4 roads where the material shall have a current Type 1 BBA/HAPAS Roads and Bridges certificate, but may be applied by a contractor not approved by the BBA/HAPAS, but with experience in applying such materials strictly in accordance with the manufacturer's instructions. - 4) Some high friction surfacing materials have a limited manufacturer's guarantee and may be subject to wear and abrasion during the guarantee period.
+- a) High friction surfacings shall be permanently reinstated with a like material within 15 working days following the date of completion of the reinstatement, unless the successful application of the high friction surfacing is prevented by; - i) the prevailing weather conditions; or - ii) site circumstances justifying delaying the reinstatement of the high friction surfacing. i.e. The need for the new surface course material to be trafficked and/or aged prior to the application of a coldapplied material if this is specified by the system supplier.

+The permanent reinstatement may be deferred until such a time as agreed with the authority.

+- b) Prior to the application of the permanent, or any interim, friction surfacing, warning signs shall be displayed indicating a potential slippery road surface. - c) All high friction materials must have a certificate from a Product Acceptance Scheme.
+These materials must be laid in accordance with the manufacturer's instructions by a contractor with suitable experience, as required by the Product Acceptance Scheme for such materials. - d) Some high friction surfacing materials have a limited manufacturer's guarantee and may be subject to wear and abrasion during the guarantee period.
 However, the reinstated area shall not be inferior to the adjoining surface during the guarantee period.

-S6.4.5.3 Porous Asphalt (small reinstatements)
+S6.4.7.3 Porous Asphalt (small reinstatements)